-Today facelifts are safer, better, and far less conspicuous.
-It is no wonder that more and more people in their thirties and forties are turning their eyes towards surgical rejuvenation.
-It is becoming common place to see patients coming for a facelift consultation with the very early signs of facial aging.
+Today, facelifts are safer, better, and far less conspicuous.
+It is no wonder that more and more people in their 30s and 40s are turning their eyes toward surgical rejuvenation.
+It is becoming commonplace to see patients coming for a facelift consultation with the very early signs of facial aging.

-In today’s world social media is a force that for better or worse significantly affects our perception of ourselves and influences the choices we make.
-When people take multiple photos of themselves it makes them exceedingly aware even of the slightest aging changes of their face.
+In today’s world, social media is a force that, for better or worse, significantly affects our perception of ourselves and influences the choices we make.
+When people take multiple photos of themselves, it makes them exceedingly aware even of the slightest aging changes of their faces.
 Also, the desire to look one’s best on social media creates the culture of perfection that drives many people to facial plastic surgeons’ offices.
-Many people blame social media for making us all excessively obsessed with their appearance and for creating a culture that makes people hyper aware of even minor flaws in their look.
-However there is a very strong positive aspect to the abundance of selfies on social media.
-The before-and-after photos of cosmetic procedures that many people post on social media helps to educate and inform of the potential transformation that a well performed facial rejuvenation procedure might bring.
-It also helps to create a very high quality standard that plastic surgeons, performing cosmetic procedures, have to aspire to.
+Many people blame social media for making us all excessively obsessed with their appearance and for creating a culture that makes people hyper-aware of even minor flaws in their look.
+However, there is a very strong positive aspect to the abundance of selfies on social media.
+The before-and-after photos of cosmetic procedures that many people post on social media help to educate and inform of the potential transformation that a well-performed facial rejuvenation procedure might bring.
+It also helps to create a very high-quality standard that plastic surgeons performing cosmetic procedures have to aspire to.

 What are some other procedures that can be done for a facelift effect, without actually getting a full facelift?

 At this time there is really no good alternative to a facelift.
-Non-surgical tightening procedures such as Ulthera, Thermage or thread lift proved unsuccessful to provide a sustainable correction of the aging changes in the lower face.
-A judicious use of facial fillers can mask some of the early signs of facial aging.
-However, once a noticeable laxity develops the continuous reliance on the fillers can have a detrimental effect on facial aesthetics and cause “over-injected” and unnatural look.
+Nonsurgical tightening procedures such as Ulthera, Thermage, or thread lift proved unsuccessful to provide a sustainable correction of the aging changes in the lower face.
+Judicious use of facial fillers can mask some of the early signs of facial aging.
+However, once a noticeable laxity develops, the continuous reliance on fillers can have a detrimental effect on facial aesthetics and cause an “over-injected” and unnatural look.